wichon/mr-aws-cleaner/README.md

 Almost All-Purpose AWS resources cleaner that works like magic!

-This tools aims to become like a swiss knife for cleaning unused resources in your AWS Infrastructure.
+This toolkit aims to become like a swiss knife for cleaning unused resources in your AWS Infrastructure.

 ## Dependencies
 * node and npm (Tested with Node v6.5.0 and Npm v3.10.3)